EOSgithub/linked-blog-starter-md/Labyrinth Rooms Table.md

 > L'aria si increspa di calore mentre il soffio di un drago invisibile brucia la camera, incenerendo i capelli e bruciando le armature.

 All creatures in the room must make a **DC 15 Dexterity saving throw**.
 On a failed save, a creature takes **4d6 fire damage**.

+Ricompensa:
+**Blood of the Hoplite** x3 – When you drop to 0 HP, you instead drop to 1 HP.
+(No concentration required.
+Works once.)

+---